Patient Advocacy - Breast Cancer Diagnosis/Technical Aspects of Mammography and The Role of the Medical Physicist

 Thus, the great benefit of mammography in its ability to detect cancer early, far outweighs the radiation risk from the exam.

 It is safe to have a mammogram while pregnant.
-The radiation dose received by the fetus is estimated to be extremely small - 60 times less than the dose received by the patient from one month of background radiation.
+The radiation dose received by the fetus during mammography is estimated to be extremely small - 26 times less than the dose received by the fetus from one month of natural background radiation.

 Medical Physicist Evaluation of Radiation Dose